 Count nouns have two forms: singular and plural.

-The singular form refers to one person or thing:
+Singular count nouns refer to one person or thing:

 a book; a teacher; a wish; an idea

-The plural form refers to more than one person or thing:
+Plural count nouns refer to more than one person or thing:

 books; teachers; wishes; ideas

 Singular count nouns cannot be used alone.
 They must have a determiner: